More About This Recipe

 The idea is to create a pungently-spiced ingredient that will add a punch of flavor to your drink with only a few dashes – kind of like the pepper you grind over your pasta before taking a bite.

-- It's simple to have bitters on hand, if you would like an aromatic bitter, check out DIY Aromatic Bitters to get rolling.
+It's simple to have bitters on hand, if you would like an aromatic bitter, use our DIY Aromatic Bitters to get rolling.

 Two words: fresh squeezed.
 The simple way to improve those mixed drinks is to do away with store brought juice.
 Prep the ingredients about 30 minutes or so, before you start to craft those cocktails (if you plop them in the fridge you can squeeze even earlier).
 Fresh grapefruit juice will make that one greyhound to remember, while some right-off-the-tree orange juice will transport that screwdriver to the next level.
 Fresh-squeezed lemon and lime also gives an essential tart twist to any number of drinks – do not use the stuff that comes in the bottle!